Dora and the Lost City of Gold: Production

+Director James Bobin (left) and Composer John Debney (right).

 On October 24, 2017, a deal was struck for a live-action version of the television series to be made, with James Bobin directing.
 Nicholas Stoller and Danielle Sanchez-Witzel were hired to pen a script.
 Michael Bay's Platinum Dunes was announced as producer, though Bay and the company were ultimately not involved.

-The film depicts a teenage version of Dora (cf. Dora the Explorer and the Destiny Medallion, a 2013 "unauthorized" CollegeHumor parody web series starring Ariel Winter as Dora).
-It was issued an initial release date of August 2, 2019.
+The film depicts a teenage version of Dora It was issued an initial release date of August 2, 2019.
 In May 2018, Isabela Moner was cast to play Dora.
 Eugenio Derbez began negotiations to join in June, and was confirmed to appear in July.
 Micke Moreno was originally cast to play Diego, but withdrew and was replaced by Jeff Wahlberg.
 Eva Longoria and Michael Peña were cast as Dora's parents that August.
 Madeleine Madden also joined the cast of the film.
 In October, Q'orianka Kilcher was added to the cast, and in November, Pia Miller was set to play Dora's aunt Sabrina.
 In December 2018, Benicio del Toro joined as the voice of Swiper, and in March 2019, Danny Trejo announced that he had been cast as the voice of Boots the Monkey.

 In an interview with Forbes, Moner stated that she learned Quechua language for the character.
 She said that the film would "take audiences to Machu Picchu" to "explore the Incan culture," and commented that "Dora is very cultured and she knows everything about everything," and that she "doesn't have a defined ethnicity."

 Filming began on August 6, 2018, on the Gold Coast, Queensland, Australia, and concluded on December 7, 2018.
 On May 3, 2019, it was revealed that Marc Weiner would be reprising his role as the voice of Map from the animated series.

 Visual effects were provided by Mill Film, Moving Picture Company and Cheap Shot VFX, under the supervision of Lindy DeQuattro, Andy Brown, and Richard Little.
 Visualization services were provided by Proof Inc., with 2D animation provided by Blink Industries.
 Previsualization incorporated a process called “SketchVis,” in which 2D animators created rough drawings over the visual effects plates to block and time animated characters’ movements.
 This provided more expressive reference for the 3D animators, while the brevity of the process allowed for experimentation and earlier test screenings.